wp-plugins/facebook-comment-by-vivacity/readme.txt

 [vivafbcomment url="http://vivacityinfotech.net/" width="375" count="on" num="6" countmsg="awesome comments"]

+= How to hide Facebook Comment Box position on any page if checkbox enabled for all pages = You can remove Facebook Comment Box from some pages , if "Pages " checkbox enabled for pages.
+For this please insert page ids separate them with commas,[ like 5, 21] in "Exclude Using Page IDs" field.

+You can remove Facebook like button from some pages , if "show on page " checkbox enabled for pages.
+For this please insert page ids separate them with commas,[ like 5, 21] in "Exclude Using Page IDs" field.

+= How can change position of FB commentbox  =
+By default Fb commentbox appended with the_content filter hook of WP so it display under the_content section.
+If you want to change position then you need to disable check-box for post/page/home and add shortcode echo do_shortcode('[vivafbcomment]'); code into your template/home/page/single php file.

 == Screenshots ==

 1. "Facebook Comments by Vivacity" plugin installed and appears in the plugins menu.